The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-In late February the Baha’is celebrate Ayyam-i-Ha, or Intercalary Days, the four or five days (in Leap years) before the last month of the year in the Baha’i calendar.
-The Baha’is rejoice during Intercalary Days, and their celebrations include parties, feasting, hospitality, the giving of gifts and charity for the poor.
+In late February the world’s Baha’is celebrate Ayyam-i-Ha, or Intercalary Days, the four or five days (in Leap years) before the last month of the year in the Baha’i calendar.
+The Baha’is rejoice during Intercalary Days, and their celebrations include parties, feasting, hospitality, the giving of gifts, and charity for the poor.

-In the West, April Fool’s Day, sometimes called All Fools Day, probably evolved from many cultures at the same time, all centered around vernal equinox celebrations and the joy and excitement of the coming of spring.
+In the West, April Fool’s Day – sometimes called “All Fools Day” – probably evolved from many cultures at around the same time, all centered on vernal equinox celebrations and the giddy joy and excitement of the coming of spring.